vzcaffaro/programming-languages-2020/README.md

 We are also grateful to our friends and colleagues from the [Midlands Graduate School in the Foundations of Computing Science](http://www.cs.nott.ac.uk/MGS/) who have influenced with their graduate level courses from 2002 onwards the choice of material.
 In fact, it is one of the aims of this course to provide at the undergraduate level the foundations that will equip interested students with the knowledge needed to study advanced topics in programming languages.
 Many of the paragraphs labelled "Further Study'' are meant to provide bridges to such graduate level courses.

 Many thanks to all with whom we had the opportunity to discuss the contents of the course, including (but not limited to) Roy Crole,  Peter Jipsen, Drew Moshier, Paula Sever, and Fer-Jan de Vries for many helpful comments and discussions; to the students of 2018/19 for continuing challenge and feedback; to all the colleagues from whom we have been learning over the years.

+#### Tentative schedule:

+1.1: Lab on programming in LambdaNat,  Assignment 1 out 1.2: Lab on Assignment 1
+2.1: Syntax and Semantics of Lambda Calculus
+2.2: Introduction to Parsing
+3.1: Lab on Building interpreters for the LambdaNat family, Assignment 2 out 3.2: Lab on Assignment 2
+4-7: Termrewriting
+ - Operational and Denotational Semantics
+ - Confluence and Normal Forms
+ - Termination
+ - Mathematical Proofs
+ - Rules of Logic
+ - Invariants
+ - Normalisation by Evaluation

+8-9: Program Verification
+ - Induction and Equational Reasoning
+ - Theorem Proving
+ - Hoare Logic

+10: Universal Algebra and Category Theory
+ - Abstract Data Types
+ - What is Structure?
+ - Structure Preserving Maps
+ - Universal Properties

+11.1: Lab on programming in LambdaFun, start of Assignment 3 11.2: Lab on Assignement 3
+12.1: Lab on building interpreters for the LambdaFun family, Assignment 4 out 12.2: Lab on Assignment 4
+13: tba
+14: Presentations